MicrosoftDocs/labs/labs/devops/SonarCloudLab/includes/SetupEnv.md

-1. Install the SonarCloud VSTS extension to your VSTS account
+1. Install the SonarCloud Azure DevOps extension to your Azure DevOps account

     - Navigate to the  [SonarCloud extension](https://marketplace.visualstudio.com/items?itemName=SonarSource.sonarcloud) in the Visual Studio Marketplace and click **Get it free** to install it.